proteanhq/protean/docs/index.md

 you can seamlessly plugin technologies like databases, message brokers, and caches, and Protean will take care of the rest.

-Protean is loosely based on these three paradigms:
+Protean is loosely based on three paradigms:

-- ***Service-Oriented*** - Develop your application as one or more subdomains that can run independently as Microservices
+- **Service-Oriented**: Develop your application as one or more subdomains that can run independently as Microservices
-- ***Event-Driven***: - Use events to propagate changes across aggregates and subdomains to sync state within and across Bounded Contexts.
+- **Event-Driven**: Use events to propagate changes across aggregates and subdomains to sync state within and across Bounded Contexts.
-- ***Adapter-Based***: - A configuration-driven approach to specify technology adapters, with multiple adapters supported out of the box.
+- **Adapter-Based**: A configuration-driven approach to specify technology adapters, with multiple adapters supported out of the box.

 ## Features